tasmota/docs/docs/Smart-Meter-Interface.md

     ```

 !!! tip
-    Use: `sensor53 dM` to output the received data in the console.
-M = the number of the defined meter in the script.
+    Use: `sensor53 dM` to output the received data in the console. `M` = the number of the meter in the definitin line.
     During the output of the data in the console, the data in the WEB UI are not updated.
 To return write: `sensor53 d0`